 Wash items in accordance with the manufacturer's instructions.
-Use the warmest water setting and dry items completely.
+HSE recommend washing at 60 degrees and dry items completely.
 Dirty laundry that has been in contact with an unwell person can be washed with other people's items.

 Do not shake dirty laundry, this minimises the possibility of dispersing virus through the air.